Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 Create a virtual environment and run `pip install -r requiements.txt`.

 Run PyTest as a module preferably `python -m pytest` with arguments as necessary.

-## Test frameworks

-*See the README.md in root of each Test framework for detailed and up to date set up instructions.*

-These four are incremental, with each framework adding more functionality to the previous one:

-- PyTest_00_MINIMAL - a basic src folder wired to PyTest with custom logging and pytest-sugar console formating.
-- PyTest_01_PYTEST - as above but with a large number of ready made test templates demoing how to use PyTest along with templates for Mocking and Patching.
-- PyTest_02_API - as above with API testing and Playwright e2e/functional testing.
-- PyTest_03_BDD - as above with Behavior Driven testing that enables the use of native English test requirement files to be wired to PyTest and Behave Framework.
-BDD enables all stakeholders to work on these 'feature' test files in plain English which are then translated to Python test code.

-These are self-contained Test frameworks:

-- PyTest_04_DB_TESTING - is a standalone test framework for testing database schemas such as foreigh keys, constraints, nullability etc. Uses SQLModel (SQLAlchemy + Pydantic) to inspect DB.
-Uses SQLite as test DB and this has some restricted schema information but there are tests for thes.
-- PyTest_05_DJANGO is its own unique testing framework built from a range of sources.
-- PyTest_06_HYPOTHESIS is a standalone property based test framework that can provide templates and resources on how to use property based testing.
-It can be thought of as very extensive parameter based testing to test edge cases and hone in on them.
-- PyTest_087_HOOKS - a small project outputing information on hooks and what they provide.
-- PyTest_08_PLUGIN - this is a template PyTest plugin project for adaptation.
-- PyTest_09_CLI - testing a Typer CLI project.
-- PyTest_10_CI_CD - a CI/CD example to show how we can use GitHub actions to test our code base on multiple Python versions and OS.
-May be replaced with TOX.

 ## Installation